Now accepting Telehealth appointments.

 Dermatology Clinic located in Honolulu, HI and serving the outer islands: Big Island, Maui, Kauai, Molokai, Lanai, and Niihau

 Almost 32 million Americans suffer from eczema symptoms.
-Though there’s no cure for this condition, Dr. Stella Matsuda, Dr. Shannon Sheu, and Dr. Shelbi Jim On of Matsuda Dermatology in Honolulu, Hawaii, and serving telehealth to the outer islands of Big Island, Maui, Kauai, Molokai, Lanai, and Niihau, can diagnose, treat, and help you manage eczema to relieve symptoms and prevent new outbreaks.
+Though there’s no cure for this condition, Dr. Stella Matsuda and Dr. Shannon Sheu of Matsuda Dermatology in Honolulu, Hawaii, and serving telehealth to the outer islands of Big Island, Maui, Kauai, Molokai, Lanai, and Niihau, can diagnose, treat, and help you manage eczema to relieve symptoms and prevent new outbreaks.
 Contact the office by phone or online to schedule an appointment today.

 Eczema